NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 - `packages.config`: remove the reference to PackageC from the `.csproj` file so that it references only the version of `C.dll` that you want.

-- `project.json`: add `"exclude" : "all"` in the dependency for PackageC:

-    ```json
-    {
-        "dependencies": {
-            "PackageC": {
-            "version": "1.0.0",
-            "exclude": "all"
-            }
-        }
-    }
-    ```

 ## Dependency updates during package install

-With NuGet 2.4.x and earlier, when a package is installed whose dependency already exists in the project, the dependency is updated to the latest version that satisfies the version constraints, even if the existing version also satisfies those constraints.
+If a dependency version is already satisfied, the dependency isn't updated during other package installations.
 For example, consider package A that depends on package B and specifies 1.0 for the version number.
-The source repository contains both versions 1.0, 1.1, and 1.2 of package B. If A is installed in a project that already contains B version 1.0, then B is updated to version 1.2.
+The source repository contains versions 1.0, 1.1, and 1.2 of package B. If A is installed in a project that already contains B version 1.0, then B 1.0 remains in use because it satisfies the version constraint.

-With NuGet 2.5 and later, if a dependency version is already satisfied, the dependency isn't updated during other package installations.

-In the same example above, installing package A into a project with NuGet 2.5 and later leaves package B 1.0 in the project, as it already satisfies the version constraint.
 However, if package A had requests version 1.1 or higher of B, then B 1.2 would be installed.

 ## Resolving incompatible package errors